AdriaPm/WeatherTune_App/weather_tune/README.md

 ## Figma UI/UX Design Prototype
 [Figma Prototype](https://www.figma.com/file/BKuhK7U4KPhKFwizA75vph/WeatherTune-App-Design-Sketch?type=design&node-id=0%3A1&mode=design&t=Gq3LmjmpS7cM8ayr-1) Check out our UI/UX Basis!

+## How to Run the App

+1. Open the project directory with your favorite IDE (**Visual Studio Code** is highly recommended).
+2. Run "flutter pub get" in the terminal to install the project dependencies.
+3. Select the "Chrome" or Android Emulator device and run the project ("flutter run").

 ## Feedback and Issues

 If you encounter any issues or have suggestions for improvement, please [create an issue](https://github.com/RylanJGraham/WeatherTune/issues).
 We appreciate your feedback!